-- Analyse all existing data on international and domestic trade (including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)-related data) with respect to AEWA species and, where possible, assess the scale and significance of trade in waterbirds as a baseline for further action. - > Identify gaps of knowledge on international and domestic trade in AEWA species and possible activities to close these gaps. - > Introduce measures complementary to CITES to systematically monitor trade activities in species which are not listed in CITES in the future.
+- Analyse all existing data on international and domestic trade (including CITES-related data) with respect to AEWA species and, where possible, assess the scale and significance of trade in waterbirds as baseline for further action. - ➤ Identify gaps of knowledge on international and domestic trade in AEWA species and possible activities to close these gaps. - ➤ Introduce measures complementary to CITES to systematically monitor trade activities in species which are not listed in CITES in the future.